- Large, long, and compressed fish

 - The biggest white seabass ever found was over five feet long and weighed over 93 pounds!

-- White seabass is not a seabass at all, but a member of the Croaker family!
+- White seabass is not a seabass at all, but a member of the Croaker family.
+They emit croaking sounds by hitting their abdominal muscle against their swim bladders.

 Sources: Castandspear.com; California Sea Grant